Links on Android Authority may earn us a commission. Learn more.

 We’ve already seen the chip shortage materialize in delays, shortages, and price increases for products across various industries.

 Automakers felt the brunt first, with insufficient chip supplies to finish building vehicles.
-Research firm IHS Markit (via CNBC) anticipates 672,000 fewer vehicles rolling off production lines in Q1 2021.
-Major brands including GM, Ford, and Tesla are all affected and will have less stock available for purchase this year.
-Analyst estimates suggest this could cost the automotive market $60 billion this year.
-Toyota is weathering the storm much better, thanks to a fourth-month chip stockpile.
+Major brands, including GM, Ford, and Tesla are all affected and have had less stock available for purchase in 2021.
+Analysts estimate the loss to the automotive market is around $60 billion in 2021.

-In the gaming markets, the latest PlayStation and Xbox consoles have been consistently in and out of stock as supply trickles its way into the market, although this has gradually improved.
-The situation in the PC sphere is even worse, with the latest graphics cards and AMD CPUs virtually unobtainable.
-There’s little sign of this improving until late 2021 or even 2022.
-Reputable retailers are listing PC products well above the Manufacturer’s Suggested Retail Price (MSRP), due to a combination of higher component costs, shortages, and the end to tariff exceptions in the US.
+In the gaming markets, the latest PlayStation and Xbox consoles have been consistently in and out of stock as supply trickles its way into the market.
+The situation in the PC sphere is even worse, with the latest graphics cards and AMD CPUs still virtually unobtainable.
+There are small signs of this improving as we entered 2022 but stock remains hard to come by at most retailers.
+Reputable retailers are still listing PC products well above the Manufacturer’s Suggested Retail Price (MSRP), due to a combination of higher component costs, shortages, and the end to tariff exceptions in the US.

 Products are selling well above MSRP due to a combination of component costs, scalping, and the end to tariff exceptions in the US.

 Compounding the woes is the scalping scourge.
 Games consoles and graphics cards have been the worst hit by the use of bots to snatch up limited stock which is resold with a major markup.
 Sony’s PlayStation 5 continues to sell on eBay for nearly double its MSRP, and graphics cards like Nvidia’s RTX 3070 can be found for three times the list price or more.
-Fortunately, we haven’t seen the same profiteering for other gadgets, yet, but it’s a distinct possibility if the shortage tightens.
+Even older GPUs are still valued at close to all-time highs.

-Renewed profitability in cryptocurrencies is a major contributor to the demand for graphics cards and subsequent scalping.
-This has seen Nvidia announce dedicated mining GPUs and slashing Etherum mining performance on its new RTX 3060 series.
-However, the growing cost and limited availability of hardware is pushing smaller miners out of the market, consolidating the rewards in larger-scale operations such as those in China.
+Renewed profitability in cryptocurrencies has been a major contributor to the demand for graphics cards and subsequent scalping.
+This has seen Nvidia announce dedicated mining GPUs and slashing Ethereum mining performance on its latest graphics cards.
+However, the growing cost and limited availability of hardware are pushing smaller miners out of the market, consolidating the rewards in larger-scale operations such as those in China.
 The chip shortage even has repercussions for the “democracy” of cryptocurrency mining.
+However, the move to proof-of-stake workloads should help to alleviate this problem in the future.

 What about smartphones?

-Qualcomm acknowledges that there is a problem with chipset supply.
+Qualcomm acknowledged chipset supply issues mid-way through 2021.
 During Qualcomm’s Q2 earnings call, CEO-elect Cristiano Amon noted that “we have seen, probably a shortage across the entire industry.
 It’s been broad across the industry, not unique to handsets.”
-Amon predicts that the supply and demand imbalance should “normalize towards the later part of 2021 as capacity is put in place.”
+Amon predicted that the supply and demand imbalance should “normalize towards the later part of 2021 as capacity is put in place.”
+Although this shortage didn’t result in major product cancellations, some manufacturers delayed or postponed launches in some regions to ease their supply issues.